 How Does Knitting In The Round Affect Gauge?

-Generally, people tend to knit tighter and have a smaller knitting tension in the round, so the same amount of stitches in a knitted flat piece and a knitted in the round swatch will be smaller in the latter.
+People tend to knit tighter and have a smaller knitting tension in the round, so the same amount of stitches in a knitted flat piece and a knitted in the round swatch will be smaller in the latter.

 Many people find something knitted in the round feels heavier or denser too.
 This even applies if you use the same pattern for knitting flat and round!
+Be prepared to go up a needle size when knitting in the round.

 Do You Block A Gauge Swatch?